Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Narrative Theories in the modern NLP pipeline

+\redtext{The labelling stage converts narrative texts into annotated datasets by applying theoretical frameworks as label schemes, where format of those labels shapes what a downstream model can learn.
+Across the surveyed work, labels take three broad forms: span-level annotations that segment texts into functional units, categorical labels that classify elements or entities, and ordinal ratings that quantify abstract narrative properties.}

-\cite{troiano_clause-atlas_2024} draw from socio-linguistic narrative theory \citep{labov1972language,berman1997narrative} to annotate each clause in 19th and 20th century novels to one of three labels (event, subjective experience, or contextual information) and identify experiencers (i.e., characters) for clauses labelled as subjective experience.
-This captures structural patterns within novels and the qualitative differences between them.
+Span-level annotations divide texts into segments. \cite{troiano_clause-atlas_2024} draw from socio-linguistic narrative theory \citep{labov1972language,berman1997narrative} to annotate each clause in 19th and 20th century novels as event, subjective experience, or contextual information, identifying experiencers for subjective clauses.
+This clause-level segmentation produces a structured representation of narrative sequence that downstream models can use for classification and structural pattern detection.